davidkorea/linux/5_linux_virtualization/012_k8s_basic.md

   - The Deployment controller takes care of keeping the actual state of a deployment in sync with the desired state specified in the corresponding Deployment API object.
 - **StatefulSet controller**
 - **Node controller**
+  - Most resources belong to a specific namespace.
+When a Namespace resource is deleted, all the resources in that namespace must also be deleted.
+This is what the Namespace controller does.
+When it’s notified of the deletion of a Namespace object, it deletes all the resources belonging to the namespace through the API server
 - **Service controller**
   -  a few different types exist.
 One of them was the 'LoadBalancer' service, which requests a load balancer from the infrastructure to make the service available externally.
 The Service controller is the one requesting and releasing a load balancer from the infrastructure, when a LoadBalancer-type Service is created or deleted.
 - **Endpoints controller**